-Bossier Levee District (BLD) channels have a statutory 100 foot easement located on each side of the channel which is between the high bank of the channel and 100 feet out from the high bank, unless it has been reduced by the BLD.
-Easement reductions may be granted on a very limited case by case basis when it can be determined that a reduction of the easement in a particular area would not have an adverse affect on the overall drainage system in the district.
-Easement Reduction Requests are reviewed by the BLD Board of Commissioners and the La.
+Bossier Levee District (BLD) channels have a statutory 100 foot control area located on each side of the channel which is between the high bank of the channel and 100 feet out from the high bank, unless it has been reduced by the BLD.
+Encroachments may be granted on a case-by-case basis when it can be determined that an encroachment in a particular area would not have an adverse affect on the overall drainage system in the district.
+Encroachment Requests are reviewed by the BLD Board of Commissioners and the La.
 Department of Transportation and Development (DOTD).
 Following are submission guidelines:

 The permit request should include the following information: